cyanidecupcake/fab-moments-handbook/session2.md

 Provide a calendar for students to use
 Provide a folder to remain at the host site or with the facilitator.

-Project manager -- responsible for keeping the project on task, responsible for making sure all paper materials go into the folder at the end of each session, responsible for ensuring the

 It also might be helpful to set a budget depending on what the host site can afford.
 For younger kids create a simple "store" and fake money.
 For teens, a budget can be utilised.